marcosparreiras/sns-publisher-puc/README.md

-# Simple HTTP Service to Post NFE Urls to a AWS SNS Topic
+# (MIDAS) Simple HTTP Service to Post NFE Urls to a AWS SNS Topic

 Build with NodeJs, Typescript and Fastify